Facilitator: Sandro L. Sousa.

 To use the Pencil tool:

 01. In the Toolbox Select Pencil Tool.
-The Pencil tool modifiers appear.
+The Pencil tool modifiers

 02. From the Pencil Mode option tools, Choose Straighten.